 If you need to leave your home, remember to take essentials with you such as a change of clothes, toiletries and any medication you need to take regularly.
 Try to bring important items such as your passport, bank and credit cards and mobile phone.

 The earlier you get in touch with us, the more likely we’ll be able to resolve your housing situation.
 Call the Homelessness Prevention Service on 024 7683 4025.

-Due to new homelessness legislation, you do not need to have a certain level of need (priority need) or have links to a council area (local connection) to access the Homelessness Prevention Service.
-Priority Need will only affect whether you are entitled to interim accommodation if you become homeless (the relief duty) or owed the main housing duty.
+Due to new homelessness legislation, you are not required to have priority need or links to a council area (local connection) to access the Homelessness Prevention Service.
+Priority need will only be taken into account to decide whether you are due interim accommodation under a relief duty or owed a main housing duty.

 This means that we may provide you with short-term accommodation if you meet a certain level of need.
 We will look at your situation and any people who are dependent on you to make a decision.

 For more details on priority need and local connection, call Shelter on 0808 800 4444.

 If you have entered the UK on a spouse or partner visa you may not qualify for homelessness help.
 Contact CDVASS on 0800 035 5309.
 You will need to apply to the Home Office's Destitute Domestic Violence Concession for permission to stay in your own right.
 You will then be able to access the Council's full homelessness service.

 You can get specialised advice from the Coventry Refugee and Migrant Centre on 024 7622 7254 or by attending the drop-in immigration advice clinic.
 This takes place every Wednesday 11am to 1:30pm at Norton House, Bird Street, CV1 5FX.